VerifiedJoseph/Save-to-the-Wayback-Machine/PRIVACY.md

 ## Browser Permissions

-The browser extension needs six browser permission to function.
-These permission are granted when the browser extension is installed by the user.
+The browser extension needs six browser permissions to function.
+These permissions are granted when the browser extension is installed by the user.

 Name | Description
 ------ | ------